Knowing how to render walls is a useful skill. Even more useful is knowing when your home needs rendering, and how much it will cost to get it done.

-Changing and improving the exterior of your home is actually one of the most effective ways of adding value to your property, and new rendering is one of the cheapest ways of achieving this.
-You home’s exterior is the first thing that any visitors or potential buyers might see, so making sure it has got as much kerb appeal as possible is important.
+Changing and improving the exterior of your home is actually one of the most effective ways of adding value to your property, and new render is one of the cheapest ways of achieving this.
+You home’s exterior is the first thing that any visitors or potential buyers might see, so making sure it has got as much kerb appeal as possible is important, especially if the current exterior is in poor condition, or a mixture of different mismatched materials.
+Plus, it's always much nicer to see a properly finished home when you're sitting on some of the best garden furniture.

 Render can be sand and cement or a flexible, breathable polymer modified render for homes with solid walls.
 It can hide poor-quality or mismatched brickwork on period properties, and create a sleek finish on modern homes.
 It can come self-coloured or be painted later.
 Render works well with masonry or timber cladding, to add architectural interest, and can be matched with external insulation to warm up a draughty home.